Bambalombo/P3-PIV-mini-projekt/README.md

 # Wow-Movement-Clone
- Attempt to mimic the nice-ass movement feel from wow
+ Attempt to mimic the nice-ass movement feel from World of Warcraft